Julia Adams (sociologist)

 Julia Potter Adams (born July 11, 1957) is an American sociologist who works in the area of comparative and historical sociology.
 Julia Adams is a professor of Sociology.
 She conducts research in the areas of state building, gender and family, social theory and knowledge, early modern European politics, and Colonialism and empire.
 Her current research focuses on the historical sociology of agency relations and modernity, gender, race, and the representation of academic knowledge on Wikipedia and on other digital platforms.
 Adams is Professor of Sociology and International & Area Studies and Head of Grace Hopper College, Yale.
 She also co-directs YaleCHESS (Center for Historical Enquiry and the Social Sciences) and is on the Board of Reed College.

 Early life and education

 Adams attended Reed College.
 She completed graduate work in sociology, with a minor in history and anthropology, at the University of Wisconsin–Madison.

 Career

 Adams became an assistant professor at the University of Michigan in 1992.
 She was later promoted to become an associate professor.
 She moved to Yale University in 2004.

 She was president of the Social Science History Association (SSHA) from 2008 to 2009.
 Her presidential address covered historical sociological topics including agency, labor, and principal-agent relations.
-In 2010, she was appointed Joseph C. Fox Fellowship Director at the MacMillan Center for International and Area Studies (Yale).
-In 2013, Professor Benjamin Cashore was appointed as the new Director.
+From 2010 to 2013, she served as Joseph C. Fox Fellowship Director at the MacMillan Center for International and Area Studies (Yale).